lambdaclass/lambdaworks/docs/src/proving_systems/starks/under_the_hood.md

 - What an `ood` frame is.
 - What the transcript is.

-## Reconstructing the transition constraint polynomials
+# Reconstructing the transition constraint polynomials

+This is possibly the most complex part of the code, so what follows is a long explanation for it.

 In our fibonacci example, after obtaining the trace polynomial `t` by interpolating, the transition constraint polynomial is

 $$
 C(x) = \dfrac{t(xg^2) - t(xg) - t(x)}{\prod_{i = 0}^{5} (x - g^i)}